 Shannon Watts from Moms Demand Action provided a different but encouraging perspective on how caring about the process can lead to better results.
 Quoting “build a plane as you fly”, she explained how difficult it was for her to put her perfectionist self to the side to take action and start an activist movement without any prior knowledge on the topic.
 Focusing entirely on the process and on her passion for having an impact, she created a grassroots movement that is now present in every state in the U.S. and is a part of Everytown for Gun Safety, the largest gun violence prevention organization in the country with more than 5 million supporters.

-Lastly, Iqbal Quadir – founder of Grameenphone in Bangladesh, which aims to provide universal access to phones, shared how he came up with this idea of making a phone for the poorest people in India back in 1993, even though every expert he spoke to told him that his idea did not make market sense.
+Lastly, Iqbal Quadir – founder of Grameenphone in Bangladesh, which aims to provide universal access to phones, shared how he came up with this idea of making a phone for the poorest people in Bangladesh back in 1993, even though every expert he spoke to told him that his idea did not make market sense.
 He explained how instead of listening to the experts and conducting a market assessment (which he could not afford at the time), he decided to talk to the people.
 One day, his assistant asked him to take a letter to the mail, but not stamp it.
 Despite knowing this would require a larger fee for getting the mail delivered, she explained that it was the only way she could ensure the message would get to her family, as sometimes mail gets lost and without a stamp the mail service would record the message and her sister could go to the mail office and pay a larger fee to read a recorded version of the letter.
 This gave him the insight of how underprivileged people don’t always need a cheaper service, but they do need a different service to fit their needs.
 This insight was only possible because he was paying attention to the people and connections with those around him.
-Now Grameenphone is a $8B dollar company and the leading Telecom provider in India.
+Now Grameenphone is a $8B dollar company and the leading Telecom provider in Bangladesh.

 This spirit of focusing on process and connections was present in all the sessions and contacts I made, from learning more about the new era of capitalism to understanding the challenges of unlocking the potential of clean energy by connecting those who can afford it through tax credits to those who can’t with Michelle Moore, CEO of Groundswell.
 Another example is Lindsay Lorusso, CEO of NUDNIK, who uses textile that would otherwise pollute the planet to create a line of unisex, contemporary and colorful kids wear through principles of circular economy.
 The conference impressed upon me the importance of focusing on connections, not only on results.